Youth Water Monitors

 How Do Your Results Compare?

-Follow the link below to see National Oceanic and Atmospheric Administration (NOAA)’s results.
+Follow the links below to see National Oceanic and Atmospheric Administration (NOAA)’s results.
 Once on the page, select “decoded data” for more details.

 Check what you measure!
-TW = temperature, WS = salinity, WX = dissolved oxygen, HM = tide height, WP = pH, WT = turbidity
+TW = temperature, WS = salinity, WO = dissolved oxygen (ppm), WX = dissolved oxygen % saturation, HM = tide height, WP = pH, WT = turbidity

 Fall 2024